sriv97/DOB_Cleanup/README.md

 Step 4: New file is created locally with the modified data

-Step 5: The new file is uploaded to AWS Bucket with the same Object Key name to duplicate the existing logfile
+Step 5: The new file is uploaded to AWS Bucket with the same Object Key name to overwrite the original logfile